-In their "Supplementing link text with the title attribute" document, they mention several accessibility problems.
-For example, the content of the
+On their "Supplementing link text with the title attribute" page, they mention several accessibility problems.
+For example, the

 title attribute isn't available to assistive technology and keyboard-only users.
-Besides, it disappears after around five seconds in some user agents, which doesn't leave enough time to read it.
+Besides, it disappears after about five seconds in some user agents, which usually doesn't leave enough time to read it.

 On the whole, WCAG 2.0 doesn't advise against the

 title attribute but recommends careful usage.
 One thing is sure, never use